-Parents and legal guardians should already have adults listed on the Transportation Department's Student Emergency Notification Form as people authorized to receive their child from the bus.
+Parents and legal guardians should ensure all adults authorized to pick up their child from the bus or school are listed as contacts in the child's PowerSchool account.
 They may subsequently add authorized adults to this list by emailing the Transportation Department.
 All individuals designated as authorized adults will still need to initially show picture identification to the driver or bus monitor.

-If parents or legal guardians have a last-minute, temporary substitution to this list, they will need to notify the Transportation Department in a timely manner so that the Transportation Department can authorize temporary permission.
+If parents or legal guardians have a last-minute, temporary substitution to this list, they will need to notify the Transportation Department and the front office in a timely manner so that the Transportation Department can authorize temporary permission.
 Again, these individuals will be required to show identification.